theinexplicablefuzz/ropg_shiny/full_rules.md

 - human scale system

 ### Aura Backlash
-All magic that is not a knack requires a successful Aura ability roll.
 Unlike other ability checks, failed aura checks result in a backlash, with the summoned magical energies running amok or rebounding on the caster - the narrator should feel free to use failed magic rolls to introduce unexpected effects, create story hooks, or inflict erosion damage on the caster.
 Powerful magic should be more difficult to perform, with particulary powerful magic requiring multiple successes.

 ### Customizing Realms